Dilipfullstack/IPL-Wisdom/README.md

 1. created the web-app in ReactJS.
 2. it is mobile responsive.
 3. optimized the loading time.
-4. using Github repository manager to store the code
+4. using Github repository manager to store the code.
+Link - https://github.com/Dilipfullstack/IPL-Wisdom.git
 5. Hosted the web app on Heroku.
-Link -
+Link - https://ipl-wisdom.herokuapp.com/